sarehsoltani/Medibot/README.md

 conda activate medibot
 ```

-802249258227.dkr.ecr.us-east-2.amazonaws.com/medicalbot

-### STEP 02- install the requirements
+### 3. Install Dependencies
 ```bash
 pip install -r requirements.txt
 ```

+### 4. Configure Environment Variables:
-### Create a `.env` file in the root directory and add your Pinecone & openai credentials as follows:
+Create a `.env` file in the root directory and add your Pinecone & Huggingface credentials as follows:

 ```ini
 PINECONE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 HUGGINGFACE_TOKEN = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

+🧠 Data Ingestion
+Before running the chatbot, you need to process your medical PDFs:

+Place your PDF files in the data/ directory.

+Run the ingestion script:

 ```bash
 # run the following command to store embeddings to pinecone